 Outside of goal setting, this also gave me an important lesson to split technology projects into small parts to avoid being overwhelmed.

 2: The end product

-To drive my intrinsic motivation, I always chose to work on technology projects that had a real-world application.
-This way I always had an end product I’d be proud of.
+To drive my intrinsic motivation, I always worked on technology projects with a real-world application.
+This way, I always had an end product I’d be proud of.

-This real-world application and the focus on the end product allowed me to always deliver high-quality results for my clients and customers.
+This real-world application and the focus on the end product allowed me to deliver high-quality results for my clients and customers consistently.

 When I started BSD Education, I made sure to keep the real-world aspect as a founding principle on our curriculum and platform.